-Going one better, The Sufferfest uses '4DimensionalPower' (4DP), which looks at five-second, five-minute, 20-minute power as well as a one-minute effort following fatigue.
+Or if these options are too general for your tastes, The Sufferfest uses '4DimensionalPower' (4DP), which looks at five-second, five-minute, 20-minute power as well as a one-minute effort following fatigue.
 The result is a picture of the rider's Neuromuscular Power, Anaerobic Capacity, Maximal Aerobic Power and Functional Threshold Power.
 Looking at all of these figures each month would give an incredibly accurate representation of overall fitness.

 The exact percentages and training zones vary depending upon the coach that's using them - but in 'Training and Racing with a Power Meter' Allen and Coggan promote those below:

 |3||76-90%||Tempo rides aimed at improving endurance at high effort|

 |6||121-150%||30sec-3minute efforts focused on improving anaerobic capacity|

 |7||N/A||Efforts less than 30 seconds, sprinting, neuromuscular power|